top of page

 Passed down

 WASHINGTON D.C.
-19 February 2025, Photo by TSG on Nikon D3100: My father has been playing guitar since he was 14.
+19 February 2025 on Nikon D3100 -- My father has been playing guitar since he was 14.
 And for his first father's day, my mother gave him a guitar.
 And when I began learning at the age of 14 myself, it was that guitar he taught me on, and the one you see in this photo.

 Music is something that is so uniquely and beautifully human.
 And for me, it is something that is foundational to who I am as one.
 My memories as a child are touched by this very same guitar he played nursery rhymes and show-tunes and rock classics on.
 And my favorite memories with him are when we get to sing and play together.